Insight Into Wheat Spike and Grain Development

 Webinar: Insight Into Wheat Spike and Grain Development by Learning From Natural Variation And Chemically-Induced Mutants

-On 7 December 2023, the IWGSC will organize a webinar entitled "Insight Into Wheat Spike and Grain Development by Learning From Natural Variation And Chemically-Induced Mutants" presented by Andy Chen, John Innes Centre, UK
+On 7 December 2023, the IWGSC organized a webinar entitled "Insight Into Wheat Spike and Grain Development by Learning From Natural Variation And Chemically-Induced Mutants" presented by Andy Chen, John Innes Centre, UK

 Presenter